 The SMART Antenna must be mounted as close to the center of the vehicle as possible with the top facing up with an dunobstructed view of the sky all around, as illustrated in Figure 14: SMART Antenna Installation below.

-The SMART Antenna must be mounted with the connector facing the rear of the vehicle, as shown in Figure 15: SMART Antenna Orientation below.
+The SMART Antenna must be mounted with the connector facing the rear of the vehicle, as shown in Figure 15: SMART Antenna Orientation on the next page.